theOGognf/toi/toi_server/README.md

 context
 - The generated HTTP request is sent to the top endpoint
 - The HTTP response is added as a user message to the local context
-- A generation API is used to stream the summarization of the response back to the user
+- A generation API is used to stream a summarization of the response back to the user

-## Motivation
+# Motivation

 In addition to wanting to learn some of the dependencies I used in this project, I've been thinking about making a self-hosted personal assistant that I could